swesterfeld/liquidsfz/README.md

 If you are building from git, you also need the package (for autogen.sh to work):

 * autoconf-archive

+### WINDOWS

+If you are a windows developer and need only the .dll (not the plugin or jack client), there is [experimental support for building on windows] (README_WINDOWS.md) but this experimental and may or may not work.

 ## USING JACK